lookbusy1344/PicoArgs-dotnet/README.md

 [![PicoArgs compile and test](https://github.com/lookbusy1344/PicoArgs-dotnet/actions/workflows/test.yml/badge.svg)](https://github.com/lookbusy1344/PicoArgs-dotnet/actions/workflows/test.yml)

 Tests are written using xUnit and can be run with `dotnet test`.
 There is also a Github Actions workflow which runs the tests on push and pull request.

-Tests need the main project to be built in `debug` mode.